DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 =====================================
 - [ ] Shellinabox - Login and test.
 - [ ] noVNC - Login and test.
+- [ ] VNC Viewer - Login and test.
+Verify that cursor is all right
 - [ ] Dexter Industries Update - Run the update once on Jessie.
 - [ ] Dexter Industries Update - Run the update once on Wheezy.
 - [ ] Scratch GUI - Run the Scratch GUI once.